scipy-lectures/scientific-python-lectures/intro/scipy.rst

     3.8374671...

-..
-TODO: explain how to minimize functions of multiple variables
+.. topic:: **Minimizing functions of several variables**

+   To minimize over several variables, the trick is to turn them into a function of a multi-dimensional variable (a vector).
+See for instance the exercise on 2D minimization below.

 .. note::

-   :func:`scipy.optimize.minimize_scalar` is a dedicated function that can only minimize functions of one variable.
+   :func:`scipy.optimize.minimize_scalar` is a function with dedicated methods to minimize functions of only one variable.

 .. seealso::